 All students will receive housing placements in apartments.

 In addition to all the COVID prevention measures listed above, we have increased the number of apartments with larger, more open living spaces and made more single rooms available.
 However, not every student can be guaranteed a single room.
 Additional costs may be applied now that requests for single rooms are more common.
-Furthermore, all apartments will include signage with our COVID guidelines, visitor restrictions will be fully enforced at all times, and we will make regular cleaning and sterilization services upon request.
+Furthermore, all apartments will include signage with our COVID guidelines, visitor restrictions will be fully enforced at all times, and we will make regular cleaning and sterilization services available upon request.

 For safety reasons, students are not allowed to live in a whole apartment on their own.
 However, single rooms are available at an additional fee.
 Priority is given to students with certified medical reasons for making this request.